Here are our handy tips for understanding kWh and electricity cost per kWh. This will help you save money and energy.

 - Make better, more informed choices: When it comes to broadband, appliances, phones and TV, the amount of choice out there can be overwhelming.
 Energy is no different.
 But once you’ve grasped the basics, you can make an informed decision based on each supplier’s electricity price (and gas) per kWh and your average kWh use per day.

-Either way, now you know your kW from your kWh, you can make positive changes to the way you use and save energy.
-And this in turn will have a positive impact on your wallet and the planet!
+Hopefully, you now know your kW from your kWh.
+And you can make positive changes to the way you use and save energy.
+This in turn will have a positive impact on your wallet and the planet!

 To find out more about saving energy and cutting your carbon take a look at our energy efficiency tips.